-For instance, in January 1994, significant sleet accumulations were associated with a significant winter storm across the southern states.
+For instance, in January 1994, significant accumulations were associated with a significant winter storm across the southern states.
 The storm was part of a larger cold wave across the US that saw many northern states fall well below zero, setting records.

 Sleet vs. Freezing Rain

 Freezing rain differs from sleet because the snowflake melts entirely and doesn’t freeze until coming in contact with cold objects.
 This occurs because the warm layer is extremely deep, and the cold layer is very thin, perhaps just a few feet off the ground.

 Sleet occurs when the snowflake only melts partially and refreezes due to a much deeper cold layer at the surface.
 Here the warm layer is sandwiched between the cold layer at the base of the cloud and a deep cold layer near the surface.

 Of the two, sleet is far less dangerous as you still can get some traction.
 On the other hand, freezing rain forms ice, which you can not get any traction on.

 Sleet can melt due to friction from people walking or driving over it.
-Eventually, this will freeze again due to the cold temperatures, which is why you still shouldn’t drive in a sleet storm.
+Eventually, this will freeze again due to the cold temperatures, so you shouldn’t drive in this type of winter weather.

 Staying Safe in a Winter Storm

 When a winter storm is forecast for your area, the most important thing to remember is if you don’t have to go out, don’t go out.

-If you must drive somewhere during a winter storm, be sure to check the weather reports before you leave and take extra clothing with you in case your car breaks down.
+If you must drive somewhere during a winter storm, check the weather reports before leaving and take extra clothing with you if your car breaks down.
 It’s also helpful to keep your cell phone charged and take along an ice scraper, a shovel, some salt or kitty litter for traction, and any other items you might need if you get stranded.

 As always, we recommend you purchase a weather radio to stay on top of the latest winter weather alerts.
 Sleet often happens in the transition between snow to rain (or vice versa), so be alert for changing weather conditions.